 - 1. Are encouraged to vote. - 2.
 May campaign for or assist in the election of any public official running for public office; however, these activities shall at all times be confined to off-duty hours. - 3.
-Must utilize their personal leave to participate in political activities if they are doing so during working hours. - 4.
+Must utilize their personal leave to participate in political activities, other than voting, if they are doing so during working hours; except if prescribed by your job description. - 4.
 May not engage in any political activity while wearing City uniforms or driving a City vehicle.
-Furthermore, no buttons slogans or the like may be worn on uniforms or other clothing in the workplace during an employee's duty/working hours. - 5.
+Furthermore, no buttons, slogans or the like may be worn on uniforms or other clothing in the workplace during an employee's duty/working hours. - 5.
 May not use City rank or title to assist any public official or candidate in any election at anytime. - 6.
-May not seek or accept a nomination or election to any public office as a mayor, or councilperson of the City of Leon Valley while employed by the City.
+May not seek or accept a nomination or election to any public office as a mayor, or councilperson of the City of Leon Valley while employed by the City. - 7.
+City employees are not required to contribute to any political fund or render any political service to any person or party whatsoever, and no employee may be removed, reduced in classification or pay, or otherwise prejudiced by refusing to do so.
+These restrictions apply to any election or political matter, whether Local, State or Federal.